 H.14 MAXIMUM FEE AND PROFIT (JAN 2016)

 Contractors shall propose an appropriate rate of fixed fee depending on the risk associated with a Cost Plus Fixed Fee (CPFF) contractual arrangement and the nature of the work in CPFF task orders.
-However, proposed task order fixed fee cannot exceed an amount that is the sum of (1) 8 percent of all costs except for subcontracts, travel and Cost of Money, and (2) 5 percent of subcontract costs.
+However, proposed task order fixed fee cannot exceed an amount that is the sum of (1) “redacted” percent of all costs except for subcontracts, travel and Cost of Money, and (2) “redacted” percent of subcontract costs.
 In accordance with Section G, paragraph, G.10, Payment of Fee – Cost-Plus Fixed Fee, fee will be determined as a percentage of costs expended.

 Contractors shall propose an appropriate profit percentage depending on the risk associated with a Firm Fixed Price (FFP) contractual arrangement and the nature of the work in FFP task orders.
-However, the proposed task order profit percentage cannot exceed an amount that is the sum of (1) 8 percent of all costs except for subcontracts, travel and Cost of Money, and (2) 5 percent of all subcontract costs.
+However, the proposed task order profit percentage cannot exceed an amount that is the sum of (1) “redacted” percent of all costs except for subcontracts, travel and Cost of Money, and (2) “redacted” percent of all subcontract costs.

 H.15 ACCOUNTING SYSTEM (MAY 2013)